And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart. (Galatians 6:9, N.K.J.V.)

 It was then that Wesley made a demand of his own.
 He said to the robber, “Stop!
 I have something more to give you.”
 Puzzled by Wesley’s invitation, the robber walked back to him.
 Wesley then bent down from his horse and said, “My friend, you may live to regret this sort of life.
 If you ever do, I beseech you to remember this: ‘The blood of Jesus Christ, God’s Son, cleanses us from all sin.'”
 Upon hearing those words, the robber scurried away into the night.
 Wesley, for his part, offered up a heartfelt prayer right then and there that God would burn his words into the robber’s conscience.

-Years later, at the close of a Sunday night service in a large building to a large congregation, a stranger stepped forward and asked to speak with Wesley.
+Years later, at the close of a Sunday night service wherein Wesley spoke to a large congregation, a stranger stepped forward and asked to speak with him.
 You can guess where this is going.
 It was the man who had robbed Wesley on Hounslow Heath so many years earlier.
 The man had long been a Christian and was now a wealthy tradesman in London.

 Wesley remembered his first meeting with the man and was delighted to see him a second time.
 With virtual reverence the man took Wesley’s hand, kissed it, and said, “To you, dear sir, I owe it all.”
 Wesley, recalling what he had said to the man that night so long ago, softly replied, “No, my friend, not to me, but to the precious blood of Christ which cleanses us from all sin.”